unfoldedcircle/core-simulator/docker/README.md

 The Docker compose setup already includes the [Speech-to-Phrase](https://github.com/OHF-voice/speech-to-phrase) image required for Home Assistant.

-#### Add Wyoming
+#### Add Wyoming Protocol Integration

 1. Go to Settings, Devices & services
 2. Add Integration
 3. Search for `Wyoming Protocol` and add it:
    - Host: `speech-to-phrase`
    - Port: `10300`

+#### Configure Voice Assistant

-4. Go to Settings, Voice assistants
+1. Go to Settings, Voice assistants
-5. If the Assist list is empty: add assistant, otherwise edit the default entry
+2. If the Assist list is empty: add assistant, otherwise edit the default entry
-6. For `Speech-to-text` select `speech-to-phrase`.
+3. For `Speech-to-text` select `speech-to-phrase`.

 > [!IMPORTANT]
 > The `Speech-to-text` configuration is required to enable the `voice_assistant` entity.